-- Toronto’s streets follow a basic grid pattern and are easy to navigate
+- Toronto’s streets follow a basic grid pattern and are easy to navigate.

-- Speed limit signs are posted on each street
+- Speed limit signs are posted on each street.

-- The city’s “rush hour” is more than an hour long – count on heavy traffic from 7:00-9:00 a.m. and again from 4:00-6:00 p.m.
+- The city’s weekday “rush hour” is more than an hour long – count on heavy traffic from 7:00am to 9:00am and again from 4:00pm to 6:00pm.

 Parking on most downtown streets is limited to specific times of day, and often requires you to purchase and display a ticket from one of the parking machines located along the street.
 Be sure to check and obey the signs posted along the street to make sure your vehicle doesn’t get ticketed or, worse, towed away.

-- Fares are standard, metered and non-negotiable
+- Fares are standard, metered and non-negotiable.

-- The driver should start the meter at the beginning of your ride and stop it when you reach your destination
+- The driver should start the meter at the beginning of your ride and stop it when you reach your destination.

-- Refuse to ride in a taxi without an operational meter
+- Refuse to ride in a taxi without an operational meter.

-- If your service was acceptable, a 10-15% tip is customary
+- If your service was acceptable, a 10-15% tip is customary.

 The Underground City

-PATH is downtown Toronto’s underground walkway linking 27 kms (16 miles) of subterranean shopping, services and entertainment.
+PATH (PDF) is downtown Toronto’s underground walkway linking 27 kms (16 miles) of subterranean shopping, services and entertainment.
 Follow the brightly coloured PATH signs and you’ll reach your downtown destination easily in weatherproof comfort.